Learning by Doing: The Case of Online Lending: Exogenous interest rate: Model and Results

-Under Theorem \ref{them_explore_exploit_1} the lender follows a classic Lean Experimentation (LE) strategy: it keeps acquiring information by gradually increasing the loan (and corresponding repayment) amounts, with the increases becoming infinitesimally small.
+While we are not aware of empirical work in the context we study, the results of Theorem \ref{them_explore_exploit_1} are consistent with empirical findings on increasing loan amounts in commercial lending (\cite{petersen1994benefits}, \cite{angelini1998availability}, \cite{cenni2015credit}).
+Theorem \ref{them_explore_exploit_1} shows that the lender follows a classic Lean Experimentation (LE) strategy: it keeps making incremental experiments by gradually increasing the loan amounts, with the increases becoming infinitesimally small.
 The lender's LE strategy follows a particular structure driven by the threshold $\bar{x}$, which is the indifference point between ceasing experimentation and acquiring new incremental information.
-To see why, consider two alternative strategies when the lender is in state $x$: \emph{(i)} play it safe and just exploit the information embedded in $x$ by lending $dx$ (with repayment amount $x$) in each period, resulting in a zero probability of default; vs. \emph{(ii)} acquire additional information by increasing the repayment amount to $x+\Delta x$ (lending $d(x+\Delta x)$) to further learn about $\theta$; then, if the consumer repays the loan, the lender keeps setting the repayment amounts $y_t$ at $x+\Delta x$ in all subsequent periods.
+To see why, consider two alternative strategies when the lender is in state $x$: \emph{(i)} play it safe and just exploit the information embedded in $x$ by lending $(d \cdot x)$ (with repayment amount $x$) in each period, resulting in a zero probability of default; vs. \emph{(ii)} continue to experiment by increasing the repayment amount to $(x+\Delta x)$ (lending $(d \cdot (x+\Delta x))$ to further learn about $\theta$; then, if the consumer repays the loan, the lender keeps setting the repayment amounts $y_t$ at $(x+\Delta x)$ in all subsequent periods.
 The lender's expected going forward NPV under strategy \emph{(i)} is \myeql{ -d x + \dfrac{\rho (1-d)}{(1-\rho)}x, } where the first term is the current loan amount and the second is the present value of all future interest cash flows.
 The expected NPV for strategy \emph{(ii)} to a first order in $\Delta x$ is given by \myeql{ -d(x+\Delta x) + \left(1-H(x)\Delta x\right)\dfrac{\rho (1-d)}{(1-\rho)}(x+\Delta x) ,} where the first term is the current loan amount, $(1-H(x)\Delta x)$ is the probability that the consumer repays in the next period, and $\frac{\rho (1-d)}{(1-\rho)}(x+\Delta x)$ is the present value of the future interest cash flows conditional on no default.
 The lender's first-order incremental NPV from following strategy \emph{(ii)} over \emph{(i)} is thus \myeql{\frac{\rho (1-d)}{(1-\rho)}\left(1-\frac{(1-\rho)d}{(1-d)\rho} -G(x)\right)\Delta x, } and $\bar{x}$ is the point of indifference between \emph{(i)} and \emph{(ii)}.